Curaçao: Frequently Asked Questions

 Where do I find a more detailed guide for nightlife?

 Places to go, larger planned events and some recent articles can be found on Curacao.com.
 For a more detailed list of what’s happening at night (happy hours, parties) get yourself one of the widely spread ‘K-pasa’ flyers.
-Online one can also visit the K-Pasa website or www.curacaopartyguide.com .
+Online one can also visit the Pasa Bon website or the Curacao Party Guide .